- Number of Students: 326

 While our teams are supported by our Literacy Coordinator, Principal, Math specialists, etc, they are without a doubt, self-directed.
 They build their own agendas, decide upon their own norms (or commitments), analyze their own data, build their own intervention and enrichment groups (we call them WIN groups - What I Need), build and modify their own assessments, etc. This self-directed, self-sustaining system is part of our design and commitment to best practices.
 It was shaped by our shared commitments and insistence on student learning and success.

 Every collaborative discussion centers around one concept - Student Learning!
 We allow the 4 Guiding Questions of the PLC framework to guide and cultivate our focus and discussions.
 Utilizing this framework ensures our teachers are making decisions about student learning by analyzing results and data.
 Our teams continually assess their instruction and level of student learning through valid and reliable evidence.
 We no longer rely on assumptions, instead we analyze and reflect on data in order to guide future instruction.

 We also believe that in a Professional Learning Community, the learning of adults is just as important and valuable as the learning of our children.
 Therefore, our culture expects that we are also pushing ourselves as learners and constantly growing our professional capacity.
 Each team is continually participating in a professional book study that relates to their current realities.
 One team may be reading a book to build their knowledge in writing while another team may be reading about assessment practices.
 Our teams have also recognized the value in observing their peers in order to gain more insight and knowledge from one another.
-Therefore, we build in time during one PLC meeting a month to provide each other feedback and share our "Greatest Hits".
+Through processes like Behind the Glass lessons and microteaching, we continue to build our capacity to meet the needs of our students.

 Achievement Data Files